dj1k/intro-to-gitops/content/40_Configure_Scope/30_Customize_Service_naming_rules.md

 ## Explore auto-detected Service names

-Take a quick look at the current <b>Service</b> naming as automatically assigned by Dynatrace with the built-in naming rules.
+Take a quick look at the current <b>Service</b> naming as automatically assigned by Weaveworks with the built-in naming rules.

-You can see <b>Services</b> in different locations in the Dynatrace console
+You can see <b>Services</b> in different locations in the Weaveworks console

 - <b>Service & Transactions</b> view
 - <b>Technologies/Process Groups</b> view : for a given <b>Process Group</b>, the infographic shows the <b>Service</b> implemented by the <b>Process Group</b>